fpw/antares-pdp-8i/README.md

-# A PDP-8/I implementation in Antares
+# A PDP-8/I Implementation in Antares

 This project is a transcription of the PDP-8/I circuit as given in [volume II of the maintenance manual](https://bitsavers.org/pdf/dec/pdp8/pdp8i/DEC-8I-HR2A-D_8Imaint_May70.pdf) into the [Antares](https://www.antarescircuit.io/) digital logic simulator.